Definition of Revenue Expenditure

 Conclusion

-In case, revenue expenditure is wrongly booked, the entry would have to be reversed to reflect it in the correct form.
-This could be done either in the current year or through pre-period time adjustments in the next accounting year.
+If a revenue expenditure is mistakenly recorded, it must be reversed within the current year or through pre-period adjustments in the following accounting year.

 Recommended Articles